Interacting quasiperiodic spin chains in the prethermal regime: The statistical Jacobi approximation

 and extending this to the entire $H$ as

-This procedure is then repeated iteratively, so that $H$ becomes increasingly diagonal (that is, $\sum_{a\neq b} |H_{ab}|^2$ decreases strictly and converges to zero).
+This procedure is then repeated iteratively (the transformed basis in $H'$ becomes the new basis that $a$ and $b$ label), so that $H$ becomes increasingly diagonal (that is, $\sum_{a\neq b} |H_{ab}|^2$ decreases strictly and converges to zero).
 If at some step $|H_{ab}|$ is much larger than $|H_{aa}-H_{bb}|$, the corresponding basis state at $a$ and $b$ becomes \emph{resonant}.
 That is, the new basis has

 The quantity of interest in the SJA is the number density of the resonant decimated elements $w=|H_{ab}|$, which we called the \emph{distribution of resonances} $\rho_\text{res}(w)$.
 Moreover, this can be energy-resolved by targeting a specific energy $E$ and collecting only the decimated elements with either $H_{aa}$ or $H_{bb}$ close to $E$~\cite{Long2023SJA}.
 The distribution of resonances as a function of $w=|H_{ab}|$ can be characterized by a power law at intermediate timescales (that is, intermediate values of $w^{-1}$)~\cite{Long2023phenomenology},